Chapter 18 : Back to School

 One by one the first years sat on the stool.
 One by one they were sorted.
 One by one they joined the house that would be theirs for the seven years of their life at school.

 When Hagrid called, “Kevin McArdle,” up he stepped, with a quick look toward Ron.

 Hagrid placed the hat on his head, the waves of his light brown hair holding it above his ears.
 “Gryffindor!”
 Kevin jumped the steps and ran to the Gryffindor table taking a seat next to another first year who was sitting next to Ron.

-“Yes you are,” said Ron, “welcome to Gryffindor Kevin.”
+“Yes you are,” Ron extended a hand, “welcome to Gryffindor Kevin.”

 Ginny looked at Harry and Hermione in turn, “Looks like Ron has a new friend.”
 They all laughed but Hermione continued smiling.

 With the sorting finished, the room, some already famished, turned to the podium as Headmistress McGonagall walked forward and placed her hands on either side of its slanted top.
 When she looked around the room, everyone's attention flew to her.
 To start her first term as Headmistress she had adopted robes of forest green, intricately embroidered with leafed vines but the tall conical hat she always wore had not changed nor had her stern expression.
 The war had aged her.
 She had lost Dumbledor, friends and friends' children she had known from birth.
 Those who fought the Battle of Hogwarts knew her expression showed resolve.

 Ron whispered, “I know how old she is, you won't believe it, Mum told me.”